PropGrop/propgroprepo/README.md

 # propgroprepo
 This is my first GitHub repository.
+Author - Priyanshu Gupta